 The sound of vinyl: How to turn vinyl to digital

-There’s a ton of reasons why you might prefer vinyl to digital.
-The sound of vinyl, the large-scale album artwork, the rarity, the whole physical collection part of it.
+There are many reasons why you might prefer vinyl to digital.
+The crisp sound of vinyl, the large-scale album artwork, the rarity, the whole physical collection part of it.
 Sometimes, it feels like the only thing vinyl lacks is portability.

 The good news is that you can take your collection anywhere if you rip it to digital.

 Before we get ahead of ourselves here, let it be known: this is a labor of love.
 Ripping vinyl isn’t as easy as ripping CDs (assuming your computer still has a disc drive and if not, remember those?) and transferring the sound of vinyl to digital requires a bit of care, attention and patience.
 But of course, you, as a lover of LPs, already possess all of those qualities.
 So, full steam ahead.

 There are a few different hardware setups you can use to get that warm analog sound onto your smartphone.
 Here are the basics of the setup you’ll need.